GAM-team/GAM/README.md

 * modifying user email settings such as IMAP, signatures, vacation messages, profile sharing, email forwarding, send as address, labels, and features.
-* delegating mailboxes and calendars to other users
 * modifying calendar access rights for users and resource calendars.
-* auditing user accounts and mailboxes
 * generating detailed reports for users, groups, resources, account activity, email clients, and quotas.
+* and many more commands

 Downloads
 ---------